Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Results

+We show that the spatial correlation between the climatologies is improved through our method by computing the Pearson correlation between the temporally averaged fields.
+The Pearson correlation between ERA5 and GFDL climatology is 0.83, while the correlation between ERA5 and DM-corrected GFDL is 0.98, which is the same as that for the QM-corrected GFDL data.
+We also investigate how our DM captures the statistics of consecutive dry days (CDD) and consecutive wet days (CWD) compared to the QM benchmark and the raw GFDL (fig.~\ref*{fig:dryday}).
+Our diffusion model produces superior CDD (fig.~\ref*{fig:dryday_diff}A and fig.~\ref*{fig:dryday_diff}B) and CWD (fig.~\ref*{fig:dryday_diff}D and fig.~\ref*{fig:dryday_diff}E) statistics compared to our QM benchmark and GFDL, as shown in the difference plots of CDD / CWD.

-Our method hence accurately preserves the large-scale precipitation content, while successfully correcting small-scale structure of the precipitation fields, as well as statistical biases in terms of histograms and latitude / longitude profiles (Fig. \ref{fig:gfdl_bc_combined_bias_map}).
+Our method therefore accurately preserves the large-scale precipitation content, while successfully correcting small-scale structure of the precipitation fields, as well as statistical biases in histograms and latitude / longitude profiles (Fig. \ref{fig:gfdl_bc_combined_bias_map}).
+Finally, we confirmed the temporal consistency of our model by analyzing autocorrelation (fig.~\ref*{fig:AC}) and seasonal spell duration (fig.~\ref*{fig:seasonal_scatter}).
+We further validated the robustness of our metrics over an extended validation period (1995-2014) (fig.~\ref*{fig:extended_metrics}).

+We also test our framework on a different region of similar size over South Asia.
+We choose the same GFDL dataset and keep the experimental setup and evaluation identical to the South American region.
+The setup for quantile mapping the South Asia GFDL data and creating the benchmark data is also the same.
+We retrained our DM on mapping embedded ERA5 data (over South Asia) to the original ERA5 data.
+The noising scale in this experiment is the same as for South America, as the PSDs for both regions diverge around the same spatial scale.
+The evaluation (fig.~\ref*{fig:asia_metrics}) confirms that our DM successfully corrects precipitation biases in this new region and most notably outperforms the QM baseline in representing small-scale spatial features.

+To further assess our framework's robustness, we conducted an additional experiment using a different ESM.
+We replaced the GFDL dataset with the MPI-ESM-HR model while keeping the experimental setup and evaluation protocol identical.
+The MPI and GFDL data diverge at a similar spatial scale in the PSD over the South American domain, allowing us to use the same noising scale hyperparameter s.
+Quantile delta mapping was applied in the same way as for the GFDL data.
+Consequently, our diffusion model did not require retraining and could be applied directly to the embedded MPI data at inference.
+Evaluation on our main metrics (fig.~\ref*{fig:MPI_metrics}) demonstrates our framework's ability to generalize to different ESMs.
+Our DM not only restores spatial variability across all scales significantly better than the QM benchmark (fig.~\ref*{fig:MPI_metrics}A), but also shows superior ability to reproduce the frequency of extreme precipitation events (fig.~\ref*{fig:MPI_metrics}B).